hashicorp/terraform-provider-kubernetes/website/docs/r/token_request_v1.html.markdown

 #### Arguments

 * `audiences` - (Optional) Audiences are the intendend audiences of the token.
 A recipient of a token must identify themself with an identifier in the list of audiences of the token, and otherwise should reject the token.
 A token issued for multiple audiences may be used to authenticate against any of the audiences listed but implies a high degree of trust between the target audiences.
-* `expirationSeconds` - (Optional) ExpirationSeconds is the requested duration of validity of the request.
+* `expiration_seconds` - (Optional) ExpirationSeconds is the requested duration of validity of the request.
 The token issuer may return a token with a different validity duration so a client needs to check the 'expiration' field in a response.
-* `boundObjectRef` - (Optional) BoundObjectRef is a reference to an object that the token will be bound to.
+* `bound_object_ref` - (Optional) BoundObjectRef is a reference to an object that the token will be bound to.
 The token will only be valid for as long as the bound object exists.
 NOTE: The API server's TokenReview endpoint will validate the BoundObjectRef, but other audiences may not.
 Keep ExpirationSeconds small if you want prompt revocation.

-### `boundObjectRef`
+### `bound_object_ref`

 #### Arguments

-* `apiversion` - (Optional) API version of the referent.
+* `api_version` - (Optional) API version of the referent.
 * `kind` - (Optional) Kind of the referent.
 Valid kinds are 'Pod' and 'Secret'.
 * `name` - (Optional) Name of the referent.
 * `uid` - (Optional) UID of the referent.